-Once one assumes that the particle mass is large enough to neglect kinetic energy, and sets $\hbar=1$, then the evolution is $e^{-itH(s)\otimes p}$.
+Once one assumes that the particle mass is large enough to neglect kinetic energy (and sets $\hbar=1$), the evolution is $e^{-itH(s)\otimes p}$.
 Assuming the free particle starts off very localized in space, initially $\ket{x}$ is a narrow Gaussian wave packet centered at $x=0$.
-Because the simulation algorithm used herein assumes a time-independent Hamiltonian, I will immediately simplify my notation to the case where $H(s)=H, \lambda(s)=\lambda$ for all $s$.
+Because the simulation algorithm used herein assumes a time-independent Hamiltonian, we immediately simplify the notation to $H(s)=H, \lambda(s)=\lambda$.